meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Genetic need of omega-3

-There&rsquo;s indication that Inuit peoples and a portion of the Nordic population have genes such that they need a huge amount of omega-3.
+There&rsquo;s indication (where?) that Inuit peoples and a portion of the Nordic population have genes such that they need a huge amount of omega-3.
 How huge?
 I don&rsquo;t know, but for perspective, we know the amounts some traditional Inuit groups ate: 14-20 g/day.
 This corresponds to 400-600 g of herring/mackerel daily.

 Now that&rsquo;s probably overshooting their minimum need, but if we say it&rsquo;s half of the low end, that&rsquo;s still at least 200 g of herring daily, or 1.4 kg weekly.